By Editorial Staff

 Published December 22, 2007

 Charles Darwin sparked a revolution in scientific thought with the publication of his book, The Origin of Species, in 1859.
 With his concept of evolution by natural selection, Darwin attempted to render invalid the biblical idea that “every living thing produces life after its own kind.”
-Today this concept is taught in schools, colleges, and even online degree programs across the country.
+Today this concept is taught in schools and colleges.

 In the first half of Species, Darwin cited evidence for “micro-evolution,” or changes on a small level between species.
 His discovery of the several different types of finches on the Galapagos Islands with similar characteristics, derived from a common ancestor, comprised his evidence for micro-evolution.
 The 14 different species of finches vary according to plumage, size (from the size of a sparrow to that of a large blackbird), beak morphology, behavior and environmental habitat.
 They were each very different, yet closely related.